Apply for Housing

 Please note, indicating your preference on the application does not guarantee that we will be able to meet all of your requests.
 We will do our best to house you according to your preferences but all preferences are subject to availability.

 Once you have set up your Cobleskill email and paid your housing deposit, you should go to the following link to access the eRezLife housing software.
 Click Apply to access eRezLife.

 Step 2: Once on the eRezLife homepage, click CREATE ACCOUNT.

 Please enter your first name and your 800 number.
 Click on REGISTER ACCOUNT.
 You will then receive an e-mail (to your Cobleskill email account*) from eRezLife with a link to create a password.
 You will be asked to enter your Cobleskill email address (this must be typed in all lowercase letters).

 Step 3.
-Once logged in, click on 2014-2015 Academic Year.
-Check to make sure that your Contact Info is correct.
-Along the top click on 2014-2015 Academic Year (Incomplete).
+Once logged in, click the green APPLY NOW.
 Answer the short application, regarding your preferences.
 Please follow the section information below.

 Housing Application Section 1: Residence Preferences: This section is to help determine the type of building you are interested in living in.

 SUNY Cobleskill offers co-ed, single gender, and gender-neutral housing.

 In co-ed housing, men and women may live on the same floor, but have single gender bathrooms.
 In most buildings floors, corridors and/or lounge areas generally separate the rooms.